-An English conductor with one of the most prestigious posts in Europe is Simon Rattle, born 19 January 1955.
-At the age of 8 he was playing percussion in the Merseyside Youth Orchestra, which led to numerous conducting posts until in 1980 he took over the City of Birmingham Symphony Orchestra.
+An English conductor who has held one of the most prestigious posts in Europe is Simon Rattle, born 19 January 1955.
+At the age of eight he was playing percussion in the Merseyside Youth Orchestra, which led to numerous conducting posts until in 1980 he took over the City of Birmingham Symphony Orchestra.
 That apart, his career was by then soaring.
 His excellence has since been acknowledged worldwide.

 CD Spotlight.
 An Impressive Undertaking - Simon Rattle conducts Wagner's 'Die Walküre', heard by Giuseppe Pennisi.
 'The singing and the orchestra raise this performance above the ordinary.'

 Ensemble.
 Thought Provoking - Maria Nockin visits the cinema for Mariusz Trelinski's updated staging of Wagner's 'Tristan und Isolde' in HD from New York Metropolitan Opera